Content

 3. Ask your team what they need

-When in doubt, asking employees what they value, what they need, how they feel, or how the company could make their lives easier is more useful than taking for granted what will motivate them.
+When in doubt, asking employees what they value, what they need, how they feel, or how the company could make their lives easier is more useful than taking what will motivate them for granted.
 In other words: taking them into account when deciding what emotional salary they want is also to start paying them the emotional salary.

 In companies, especially those with a large workforce, people are very diverse in terms of age, lifestyles, family burdens, job categories… This means that not all possible benefits are equally powerful for everyone.
 Therefore, if you also want to prevent comparative grievances, you should avoid discretionary compensation for one type of worker at the expense of another.